 The US may soon have a three-digit suicide prevention hotline

-In response to the new initiative, the Federal Communications Commission (FCC) submitted a report to detailing the best combination of numbers to use for the hotline, and the most effective ways to implement the service.
+In response to the new initiative, the Communications Commission (FCC) submitted a report to detailing the best combination of numbers to use for the hotline, and the most effective ways to implement the service.

 The over 100-page report documented the concerning suicide statistics within the US, and emphasized “…the need to ease access to potentially life-saving resources.”